alexandreaudrain/list2bars-card/README.md

 It's really inspired (/ copied) from the excellent Bar Card and Mini Graph card ([Credits](#credits)).

 I was looking for a card to display some values returned by sensors in the form of lists (Suez water, Enedis linky, ...).
 Unfortunatly, it's not the way Home Assistant operates with normal sensors (I couldn't choose what value to display and when it occured).
-With list2bars-card, you can rendered values like these (default state / this_month_consumption / last_year_overall / ...) :
+With list2bars-card, you can rendered values like in the following examples (default state / this_month_consumption / last_year_overall / ...).

+Lists are lists of pairs "name:value" like ['name1':'value1', 'name2':'value2', ...]
+For example :
 ```yaml
 attribution: Data provided by toutsurmoneau.fr
 this_month_consumption: